box-community/box-javascript-sdk/README.md

 To create your own service for generating App User tokens, you can utilize an identity provider service like [Auth0](https://auth0.com) for example.
 Auth0 has a service called [webtask](https://webtask.io/) that you can write a secured lambda microservice that can generate a Box App User token using Auth0's [id_token](https://auth0.com/docs/tokens/id_token) to secure the API endpoint webtask provides.

-Additionally, Auth0 has a [guide](https://auth0.com/docs/integrations/aws-api-gateway) for implementing similar microservices within AWS.
+Additionally, Auth0 has a [guide](https://auth0.com/docs/integrations/aws-api-gateway) for implementing similar microservices within AWS and AWS Lambda.

 Auth0 is not a requirement for this SDK and is only listed to give an example.
 Any identity provider service that can aid in securing your own REST API for generating Box App User tokens should be sufficient.

 The `BoxSdk` object can create a new `PersistentBoxClient`.
-You can register a Promise or callback that resolves to an access token and keep your `PersistentBoxClient` authorized to make calls to the Box API.
+You can register a function that returns a Promise or callback function that resolves to an access token and keep your `PersistentBoxClient` authorized to make calls to the Box API.
 ### Examples of Valid `accessTokenHandlers`
 ```javascript
 function returnNewAccessToken(cb) {